SamsungResearchUK-IoT-Meetup/projects/micropython/test-programs/tiles/README.md

 # Test Program for MicroPython Pyboard D

 This test program is written for the new micropython [Pyboard D](http://pybd.io/).
-The main difference between this and over development board is that this is made to me modular.
+The main difference between this and over development board is that this is made to be modular.
 So that the board could be used *as is* for a product containing the appropirate 40 pin BUS connection.

 You can get started right away by writing your Python code in 'main.py' as normal.